Chronic Wasting Disease Research Study Results

 Alberta Response to CWD Public Health Concerns

-Alberta accepts the current advice from local and international public health officials that there is no known health concern
+Alberta accepts the current advice from local and international public health officials that CWD is not known to infect humans; however, persons should not knowingly consume meat of animals with the disease.
+Hunters concerned about CWD should contact Alberta health authorities.

-Further information about CWD and human health is outlined in Diseases You Can Get From Wildlife – A Field Guide for Hunters, Trappers, Anglers and Biologists at:
+Further information about CWD and human health recommendations are provided at the link above, and are outlined in Diseases You Can Get From Wildlife – A Field Guide for Hunters, Trappers, Anglers and Biologists at:

 People handling or preparing meat of wild deer and elk may wish to take precautions.
 See the document CWD Guidelines: Deer